 Section hikers and thru-hikers who complete the entire A.T. can report their journeys to us by filling out the 2,000-miler application.
 Those who submit their applications will be added to our roster of 2,000-milers and will receive a certificate of recognition, an A.T. patch, and an accompanying 2,000-miler “rocker” patch.
-Each year the names of those who have reported hike completions in the previous 12 months are published in the Spring issue of A.T.
-Journeys magazine.
 Our comprehensive online 2,000-miler listing is updated periodically.

 The Appalachian Trail Conservancy (ATC) recognizes anyone who reports completion of the entire Trail as a “2,000-miler.”
 The term is a matter of tradition and convenience, based upon the original estimated length of the Trail.
 Conservancy policy is to operate on an honor system, assuming that those who apply for 2000-miler status have hiked all of the A.T. between Katahdin and Springer Mountain, either as a thru-hiker or in sections.
 In the event of an emergency, such as a flood, a forest fire, or an impending storm, blue-blazed trails or officially required roadwalks are viable substitutes for the white-blazed route.
 Issues of sequence, direction, speed, length of time or whether one carries a pack are not considered.
 ATC assumes that those who apply have made an honest effort to walk the entire Trail, even if they did not walk past every white blaze.
 If you meet these standards, please complete and sign the form below.

 - We hold high expectations of 2,000-milers that include treating the natural environment, A.T. communities, other hikers, and our agency partners — whose land the A.T. passes through — with kindness, respect and cooperation;